Loping151/CookAPython/README.md

 # CookAPython: Under development!
 I'll finish it as I learn.

-Step by step into building C++ modules in Python.
+Step by step into building C/C++ modules in Python for starters.

 ## Step 1: A simple C++ file